-1.3.1 Domestic environmental protection laws, regulations & policies regulations have ensued, including the Water Pollution Prevention and Control Law of the People's Republic of China, the Atmospheric Pollution Prevention Law of the People's Republic of China and the Marine Environment Protection Law of the People's Republic of China, etc. An environmental protection legislation system has taking shape by integrating the components of comprehensive laws, pollution control laws, and resource and eco-protection laws, etc. Currently an environmental law system has been derived from the Environmental Protection Law of the People's Republic of China on basis of the Constitution of the People's Republic of China.
+Republic of China (Trail) was issued, multiple environmental protection laws and regulations have ensued, including the Water Pollution Prevention and Control Law of the People's Republic of China, the Atmospheric Pollution Prevention Law of the People's Republic of China and the Marine Environment Protection Law of the People's Republic of China, etc. An environmental protection legislation system has taking shape by integrating the components of comprehensive laws, pollution control laws, and resource and eco-protection laws, etc. Currently an environmental law system has been derived from the Environmental Protection Law of the People's Republic of the People's Republic of China.
 The legislation efforts on environmental protection have provided power thrusts to the development of environmental protection in China.